Oracle machine

 In complexity theory and computability theory, an oracle machine is an abstract machine used to study decision problems.
-It can be visualized as a Turing machine with a black box, called an oracle, which is able to solve certain problems in a single operation.
+It can be visualized as a black box, called an oracle, which is able to solve certain problems in a single operation.
 The problem can be of any complexity class.
-Even undecidable problems, such as the halting problem, can be used.
+Even undecidable problems, such as the halting problem, can be considered as the subject of an oracle.

 Oracles

 An oracle machine can be conceived as a Turing machine connected to an oracle.
 The oracle, in this context, is an entity capable of solving some problem, which for example may be a decision problem or a function problem.
 The problem does not have to be computable; the oracle is not assumed to be a Turing machine or computer program.
 The oracle is simply a "black box" that is able to produce a solution for any instance of a given computational problem: